-Education as an opportunity in India
+Indian-education-system Education as an opportunity in India

-From a statistics stand point, the Indian student population today is the largest in the world at around 315 million, of which around 120 million students are in the age group of 18-22 years.
+From a statistics standpoint, the Indian student population today is the largest in the world at around 315 million, of which around 120 million students are in the age group of 18-22 years.
 The education market in India is expected to reach over $200 billion by FY17.
 Currently, higher education constitutes 59.7 percent of the market, school education 38.1 percent, pre-school 1.6 percent, and technology and multi-media the remaining 0.6 percent, according to a study compiled by the India Brand Equity Foundation (January 2016).

-The de-globalisation wave impacting Europe with Brexit, shows how we have to be self-sufficient and capable of catering to our own economic needs.
-Clearly, there is no better way than in investing for the future in Indian millennials who are rearing to become a formidable workforce.
+The de-globalization wave impacting Europe with Brexit shows how we have to be self-sufficient and catering to our own economic needs.
+Clearly, there is no better way than to invest for the future in Indian millennials who are rearing to become a formidable workforce.

-So where do all these mind-blowing facts lead to?
+So, where do all these mind-blowing facts lead to?
 We need to open at least 1,000 universities in the coming decade to cater to this spiking demand.
 I don’t think the solution lies in the existing education system.
 We need to embrace and adopt world-class facilities and education systems.

-Need for globalization of Indian education
+Need for the globalization of Indian education

 International educational institutes have realized this trend and potential and are looking to set up their campuses or partner with Indian institutes to cater to this burgeoning Indian student population.
-Nearly, 14 percent of the students in US universities are from India.
-Imagine the impact if those very same universities were to come into our own country to provide us with the same education.
+Nearly 14 percent of the students in US universities are from India.
+Imagine the impact of those very same universities were to come into our own country to provide us with the same education.
 We would save a lot on student debts and further be able to build a cohesive education system right here in our backyard.

 READ MORE :